HDFGroup/vol-rest/README.md

 known to be problematic for the REST VOL plugin and will likely cause issues for the application if not avoided or taken into account:

-+ Cyclic links in the file (the plugin currently cannot detect cyclic links), which will generally end in infinite recursion and application stack issues
++ Cyclic links in the file.
+The plugin currently cannot detect cyclic links, which will generally end in infinite recursion and application stack issues.

 + Trying to open an object in the file by using a pathname where one or more components of the path on the way to the object in question are soft links.